Understanding RMS Resources for You and Your Care Partner

-Living with a chronic disease, like multiple sclerosis, often comes with many questions and it is important to recognize that sound decisions rely on the quality of the information.
-It can help to be familiar with the education and resources available to those affected by multiple sclerosis.
-I encourage everyone whose life has been touched by MS to go out there and learn about what’s available; the organizations devoted to supporting MS are plenty.
-Below, I have highlighted some offerings from just two of the many organizations.
+Living with a chronic disease, like MS, often comes with many questions and it’s important to be familiar with the education and resources available to those affected.
+I encourage everyone whose life has been touched by MS to learn about what’s available; the organizations devoted to supporting MS are plenty.
+Below, I've highlighted some offerings from just two of the many organizations.

 Some of the National Multiple Sclerosis Society’s (NMSS) highlighted offerings are:

-- MS chapters: To find one closer to home just enter your zip code and state, and you will find a list of what is going on in your own community. (i.e., local events, friends, help and support)
+- MS chapters: To find a chapter near you, enter your zip code or state, and you'll find a list of events and support within your community.

-- Newsletters: Register for free newsletters right from the comfort of your home.
-It can be helpful to stay abreast of news related to MS and connect with others in the MS movement.
+- Newsletters: Register for free newsletters right from the comfort of home.
+It can be helpful to stay up to date with news related to MS and connect with others in the community.

-- Insurance & financial information: Whether you simply need to stay in financial shape or you’re struggling financially as a result of MS, the NMSS provides information and resources to people with MS about staying financially secure.
-It provides guidance on knowing how to take best advantage of your health coverage options and needs, staying insured when circumstances change, and planning for your future needs.
+- Insurance & financial information: The NMSS provides information and resources to people with MS about maintaining financial security.
+It provides guidance on taking advantage of your health coverage options and needs, staying insured when circumstances change, and planning for your future needs.

-Some of the Multiple Sclerosis Association of America’s (MSAA) highlighted offerings are:
+The Multiple Sclerosis Association of America (MSAA) provides:

-- Educational videos, publications and magazines: Through a wide array of print, electronic, and web-based formats, the MSAA provides current and easy-to-understand information printed in full color, with large print and interesting photos.
+- Educational videos, publications, and magazines: Through a wide array of print, electronic, and web-based formats, the MSAA provides current and easy-to-understand information for Care Partners, family members, and people living with MS.

-- Safety and mobility equipment distribution: The MSAA Equipment Distribution Program offers those living with MS home safety products such as shower chairs and grab bars, as well as mobility devices including canes, walkers, and wheelchairs at no charge, and ships them directly to your home.
+- Safety and mobility equipment distribution: The MSAA Equipment Distribution Program offers home safety products such as shower chairs and grab bars, as well as mobility devices including canes, walkers, and wheelchairs at no charge to those living with MS.

-- Cooling accessories for heat-sensitive individuals: The MSAA Cooling Program offers cooling vests and accessories for adults with multiple sclerosis, as well as smaller products to wear under clothing, to help cool the neck, wrists and ankles.
+- Cooling accessories: The MSAA Cooling Program offers cooling vests and accessories for adults with MS to help cool the neck, wrists, and ankles.

-- Lending library: This program offers a comprehensive selection of books and a variety of DVDs that address disease and symptom management, wellness, personal stories from people living with MS, care partner issues, and many other important topics.
+- Lending library: This program offers a comprehensive selection of books and DVDs that address disease and symptom management, wellness, personal stories from people living with MS and their Care Partners, and many other important topics.

-Knowing what’s offered by organizations that support and educate individuals about multiple sclerosis is important.
-There are many options out there, all offering different types of resources, like Teva’s patient services program, Shared Solutions®.
+There are many organizations that offer different types of education and resources, including Teva’s Shared Solutions®.
+You can even chat with a Shared Solutions® nurse by calling 1-800-887-8100.
 I encourage everyone whose life has been impacted by MS to seek out a resource or service that is right for them.